horrrors/nodevkbot/README.md

 This bot can:
 1) Save screenshots in database as archive
-2) send to students screenshot their schedule from archive or make new 3)Every sunday sending to students screenshot their next week schedule 4)Cheking for updates in schedule and notify student about this
+2) send to students screenshot their schedule from archive or make new
+3) Every sunday sending to students screenshot their next week schedule
+4) Cheking for updates in schedule and notify student about this

 Technology which was used:
 api vk and callback api